NVIDIA/bionemo-framework/sub-packages/bionemo-size-aware-batching/README.md

     collects CUDA peak memory allocation statistics and features to be used for memory usage prediction for a given workflow.

+*   [**create_buckets**](#create_buckets): A function to create buckets for a list of integers with pre-defined maximal range of interval and minimal bucket sizes.

 ### sampler Module
 -----------------

 *   [**size_aware_batching**](#size_aware_batching): A generator that batches elements from an iterable while ensuring that the total size of each batch does not exceed a specified maximum.
 *   [**SizeAwareBatchSampler**](#sizeawarebatchsampler): A class that batches elements of varying sizes while ensuring that the total size of each batch does not exceed a specified maximum.
+*   [**BucketBatchSampler**](#BucketBatchSampler): A class that groups elements of varying sizes based on predefined bucket ranges, and batches elements from each bucket to ensure that each batch has elements with homogeneous sizes.

 # API reference and examples